How does service learning work?

 How do I learn more about the program?

-Visit the Service Learning and Volunteer Center located on the Oceanside campus in building 3300 (room 3306).
+Visit the Service Learning and Volunteer Center located on the Oceanside Campus in Building 3300, Room 3306.
 This staff will be happy to assist students with their service projects.
+Need help with community placement?
+Attend one of our workshops.